hellomesq/hellomesq/README.md

 <p align="justify">Currently, I work as a teacher at a programming school, where I teach young people <br>
-  how to develop projects using widely adopted technologies. <br> This experience strengthens my skills in full-stack development, problem-solving and technical communication.<br> With 4 years of study and 1 year of professional experience, I combine logic and creativity to build efficient solutions.</p>
+  how to develop projects using widely adopted technologies. <br> This experience strengthens my skills in full-stack development, problem-solving <br>
+  and technical communication.<br>
+  With 4 years of study and 1 year of professional experience, I combine logic and <br>
+  creativity to build efficient solutions.</p>

 <h3 align="left">🎨 Building Experiences from Prototype to Code</h3>